 Overall though, the exhibits were fascinating and well-curated.
 Given my particular interest in the Second World War I was naturally drawn to those first.
 However, there were equally interesting items from other conflicts including the Vietnam War, training exercies and the 1993-95 Somalia peacekeeping operations.

 Outdoor museum area

 There were many other vehicles, artillery pieces and other items from the Second World War throughout the first two sheds.
 Some of the vehicles are parked behind others so you have to do a little hunting around to find them.
-Some of the smaller vehicles, like the Bren Carriers, have such a low profile that they almost entirely hide behind the tanks parked in front of them.
+Some of the smaller one, like the Bren Carriers, have such a low profile that they almost entirely hide behind the tanks parked in front of them.

 Within the hall is an area where restoration and maintenance of the collection takes place and several smaller rooms with exhibits about many of the other parts of the Army that support armoured and motorised units.
 This includes signals, supply and maintenance formations.

 Although it is a bit of a hike out to the country, a trip to the Tank Museum is definitely worthwhile.
 If you are even remotely interested in any military history, not necessarily armour, then you will find this a very interesting place.